What Came First, the Queen or the Swarmer?

 Since getting back from Florida, I have been running a very busy schedule with David Anderson, my handler, in sniffing out unseen bedbugs for our customers.
 Bedbugs have become a real problem in our area.
 Soon, in addition to running a busy bedbug schedule, David and I will be back out running appointments with me sniffing around concrete slabs, as well as, dwellings without a crawl space; discovering the hiding places of home wrecking termites.

 This brings me to the subject of this blog; subterranean termite swarmers or alates.
 You know the old question, “What came first, the chicken or the egg”?
 If this question was applied to the termite world, it would be, “What came first the Queen termite or the female swarmer?”
 Our phones have been ringing since late January with folks inundated with these little flying ant-like creatures.
-The accompanying illustration will help you identify what you are dealing with.
 Ants are very similar to termites in their reproductive life cycle.
 That’s where the similarities end.
 As adults they are mortal enemies.
 An adult ant will kill an adult termite in a skinny minute.
 OK, they are also similar in they both are committed to their Queen, and they are highly social within their colony, but that’s it.
-Do take note of this illustration.
 If you catch one, look at it closely.
 If it is a swarmer this means there is an established termite colony present.
 Here’s what happening.